apache/pulsar/site2/docs/deploy-bare-metal-multi-cluster.md

 > #### Run Pulsar locally or on Kubernetes?
 > This guide shows you how to deploy Pulsar in production in a non-Kubernetes environment.
 If you want to run a standalone Pulsar cluster on a single machine for development purposes, see the [Setting up a local cluster](getting-started-standalone.md) guide.
-If you want to run Pulsar on [Kubernetes](https://kubernetes.io), see the [Pulsar on Kubernetes](deploy-kubernetes.md) guide, which includes sections on running Pulsar on Kubernetes on Google Kubernetes Engine and on Amazon Web Services.
+If you want to run Pulsar on [Kubernetes](https://kubernetes.io), see the [Pulsar on Kubernetes](deploy-kubernetes.md) guide, which includes sections on running Pulsar on Kubernetes, on Google Kubernetes Engine and on Amazon Web Services.

 ## System requirement

 Currently, Pulsar is available for 64-bit **macOS**, **Linux**, and **Windows**.
-To use Pulsar, you need to install 64-bit JRE/JDK 8 or later versions.
+You need to install 64-bit JRE/JDK 8 or later versions.

 > **Note**
 >